 A California employment attorney is best suited to analyze any particular set of workplace conditions and determine if there may be a cause of action.
 Compensation in a civil legal action for harassment based upon sex can include lost wages (if the employee complained and was terminated), emotional distress for the mental anguish and possibly attorney’s fees and costs of pursing a lawsuit.
 All of these issues should be analyzed and reviewed with a lawyer familiar with the laws of the State of California and experienced in litigating such claims in Los Angeles, or whichever venue where the conduct took place.
 Seeking prompt legal advice can make all the difference in these types of legal claims for compensation.

-Steven M. Sweat, APC has over two decades of experience in litigating and obtaining compensation for victims of sexual harassment in workplaces in Los Angeles, Orange County, the Inland Empire and San Diego.
+Steven M. Sweat, Personal Injury Lawyers, APC has over two decades of experience in litigating and obtaining compensation for victims of sexual harassment in workplaces in Los Angeles, Orange County, the Inland Empire and San Diego.
 Call our 24 hour a day / 7 day a week legal helpline toll free at 866-966-5240Additional Resources

 - Click here for additional information on sexual harassment laws in California.